Paid Teaching in Thailand

 3. Once the post office verification is done it usually takes up to 2 weeks for your DBS to be processed, and your DBS will be sent to you directly in the post.

-Please note: Some schools in Thailand may require you to also have an ICPC (International Child Protection Certificate) as well as a DBS.
+Schools in Thailand also require you to have an ICPC (International Child Protection Certificate) as well as a DBS.
 The ICPC is a more in-depth criminal background check.
-We will send you full information and details of how to apply for this (if required) in your pre-departure information.
+We will send you full information and details of how to apply for this in your pre-departure information.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip: